bogdanterzea/bogdanterzea/README.md

 - I am an enthusiastic Roku programmer.
 - I love to learn new things and get involved in different challenges.🔭📈
 - I am currently working at Agile Freaks and I am collaborating with a lot of great and skillful people.🧙‍♂️
-- I am also learning JS because I like web development.
+- I am working in an agile methodology and I am responsible for a Roku SceneGraph project that I constantly improve and maintain.👨‍💻
-- I am working in an agile methodology and I am responsible of a Roku SceneGraph project that I constantly improve and maintain.👨‍💻
+- In my previous experience, I worked at Continental where I was programming parking and assisting sensors for different cars.🚗🚚
-- In my previous experience, I worked at Continental and I was programming parking and assisting sensors for different cars.🚗🚚
+- Currently, I am learning to work with Drupal and develop awesome websites. 🌐

 #### My other passions?
 - I love snowboarding, hiking, reading, nature, video games, and Marvel movies.🏂⛰️👣📚🎮🕸️🛡️🔨⛓️